Chula Vista Police Department enhances drone as first responder program with Live911

 Following the drone program’s success with Live911, CVPD rolled out the software for its entire department.
 Time is never on a first responder’s side.
 Providing officers in the field the ability to monitor incoming live 911 calls gives them a “head start” by eliminating standard delays from dispatching.

 We have to give our officers, our first responders, more information.
 That is critical right now as we talk about de-escalation and the challenges law enforcement is facing.
 Live911 is an opportunity to help officers make better informed decisions, to respond faster, and to save people’s lives.”

 – CVPD Chief Roxana Kennedy

-“So not only can officers get the audio of the call and see on a map the precise location of where it is happening, both the officers and dispatcher also get to see a simultaneous video feed if a drone is on scene,” said Fritz Reber, former CVPD Captain and Skydio’s Head of Public Safety Integration.
+“Not only can officers get the audio of the call and see on a map the precise location of where it is happening, both the officers and dispatcher get to see a simultaneous video feed if a drone is on scene,” said Fritz Reber, former CVPD Captain and Skydio’s Head of Public Safety Integration.
 “That is the perfect ecosystem for immediate situational awareness.”

 The CVPD received a call about a man waving a gun around at a local taco stand – scaring patrons eating outside.
 As officers heard the call and started driving to the scene, a drone was also sent.
 The drone operator, Agent Hardesty, saw a man holding what appeared to be a gun in his hand.
 “With a potential armed subject, this was going to be a high-risk situation.
 You know, guns are going to be drawn and bad things could happen,” said Hardesty.
 “While I was watching this and hearing all of the updates from the caller talking to our dispatcher via Live911, I saw him pick-up the gun-shaped item and light his cigarette with it.
 I could even see him exhale the smoke.”
 Hardesty was able to immediately tell this critical information to patrol officers en route so they could de-escalate their approach.